-While certain specifications such as Back-to-Back minimum and Span maximum suggest that an interference fit is acceptable, that is not the case.
+All specifications such as Back-to-Back minimum and Span maximum that allow an apparent interference fit in traditional standards are eliminated in the Proto:Scale derivation methodology.
 Turnout dimensions are provided in the Proto:Scale Tech Notes that specify the target or optimum turnout value, thus avoiding guesswork or problems.